IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 Exact copy of version 2, except the real part of the complex square is evalueated properly (in 0_02, 0_01, and 0_03, the real part ends up being a^2+b^2+1 instead of a^2-b^2 because of an error in two's complement evaluation).

+Version 0_05:
+Exact copy of 0_04, but with the imaginary flag and check removed.